 In my opinion, you’ll probably be using onesies until your baby starts walking.
 I think after that, onesies got kind of annoying.
 So I wouldn’t buy very many onesies in 12 months or older.
 Stick to the smaller sizes.

 The opposite goes for T-shirts.
 They might be really cute in newborn sizes, but you probably wont be using T-shirts until their a little older, lets say, around 6 months.
 Anything younger than 6 months, keep the T-shirts and multiple-piece-outfits to a minimum.
+My baby lived in jammies for the entire newborn stage unless it was some kind of occasion where I felt like I needed to put him in something other than sleepers.

 I have a list of all o the things you need to know about your body postpartum.
 When we register, we often focus on our new babies and forget about ourselves.
 Well, that’s ok, you’re a mom now, so get used to it.
 But download my Postpartum Recovery checklist to make sure that you are stocking up on all of the things YOU will need postpartum.